Leshiro/luckie-bot/README.md

 # Luckie Bot
-Personal repository for my Discord Bot Luckie, written in discord.py (Python).
+Personal repository for my Discord bot, Luckie.
+Built with `Python` and `discord.py`.
+Designed for private use and experimentation.

 ## Commands
 - `/guilds` — Lists all servers the bot is in (owner-only)